 The Toyota Production System (TPS) or “The Toyota Way” is an operational model which emerged in the early 20th century in Japan as a management system for organizing manufacturing and logistics processes.
 The backbone of TPS is the just-in-time production (JIT) system, created by Mr. Taiichi Ohno (a Japanese industrial engineer and businessman).

-What Are the Key Principles and Concepts of Lean Manufacturing?
+What Are the Key Principles of Lean Manufacturing?

 At its core, Lean manufacturing is defined as the production strategy to reduce times for delivery and response to customers’ inquiries.
 It does that by eliminating all processes which don’t bring value.

-Continuous improvement is a foundational part of the Lean culture.
-The commitment to always be on the lookout for better ways to do work is an essential part of what Lean production teaches.
+Lean Manufacturing requires a few steps to be followed for successful implementation.
 Through the use of techniques such as mapping the value stream and establishing a pull-based production system, you are ready to start practicing Lean.

-The value stream mapping is the Lean practice of visualizing all necessary steps in a work process for delivering value to the customer.
-The technique allows you to represent visually every stage and work item in your process.
+Value stream mapping is the Lean practice of visualizing all necessary steps in a work process for delivering value to the customer.
+The technique allows you to represent every stage and work item in your process visually.
 By doing so, through value stream mapping you can easily identify and eliminate wasteful steps and activities and redesign your process to achieve a healthy flow of work.

 Establishing a pull system is one of the Lean manufacturing principles designed to help reduce waste from the production processes.
 The term refers to committing to work only when there is an actual demand for it.
 The practice of pull allows you to optimize your resources, reduce overstocking and deliver faster.

-Continuous improvement is the backbone of Lean philosophy.
+Continuous improvement is a foundational part of the Lean culture.
+The commitment to always be on the lookout for better ways to do work is an essential part of what Lean production teaches.
 All organizational efforts are focused to increase customer satisfaction, eliminate waste, and optimize work processes through constant examination of how to process work.
 Continuous improvement allows you to improve the quality and flow of work, simplifying work processes, reducing waste such as defects, among other benefits.

 What Are the Types of Waste in Lean Manufacturing?

 Eliminating waste is an integral part of what Lean manufacturing actually is.
 Following the Lean guidelines means eliminating, reducing, and simplifying work processes.
-In Lean, there are seven types of waste that should be eliminated from the workflow through continuous improvement.
+There are seven types of waste of Lean that should be eliminated from the workflow through continuous improvement.

 1. Overproduction